rmkeeler/statistical-significance-marketing/README.md

 # File Descriptions <a name = "files"></a>

-# Results <a name = "results"></a>

 # Acknowledgements <a name = "credit"></a>

 This is a personal project that I started while enrolled as a student in [Udacity's](https://www.udacity.com/) Data Scientist Nanodegree program.

 I've written all code and designed all programs, here.
-However, I've been influenced by methods and techniques demonstrated by my instructors at Udacity, so it's no doubt that their ideas have played some role in the development of this app.
+However, I've been influenced by methods and techniques demonstrated by my instructors at Udacity.